Tracheal Shave – Adam’s Apple Reduction Surgery

 Why is a tracheal shave performed?

-A tracheal shave surgery brow bone reduction is performed for transgender women or non-binary individuals to increase feminine appearance and to relieve symptoms of gender dysphoria.
+A chondrolaryngoplasty is performed for transgender women or non-binary individuals to enhance feminine appearance and relieve symptoms of gender dysphoria.
 The procedure reduces the masculine appearance of the neck by reducing the prominence and creating a smoother neck contour.
+Many patients find a thyroid cartilage reduction to be a dramatically gender affirming procedure.

 Surgery